Wi Sung-rak, Chief of the National Security Office, Briefs on Summit

 Shuttle Diplomacy between the Ancient Capitals o

 The leaders of South Korea and Japan held a summit in Nara, Japan, where they discussed trade issues such as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), as well as the situation on the Korean Peninsula and ways to cooperate on North Korea policy.
-The two leaders reaffirmed their commitment to the complete denuclearization of the Korean Peninsula and the establishment of lasting peace, and agreed to continue close cooperation on North Korea policy.
-Regarding the sensitive issue of the ban on imports of Fukushima seafood, the discussion concluded with the Korean side listening to the Japanese side's explanation regarding seafood food safety.
+The two leaders reaffirmed their commitment to the complete denuclearization of the Korean Peninsula and the establishment of lasting peace, agreeing to continue close cooperation on North Korea policy.
+Regarding the sensitive issue of the ban on imports of Fukushima seafood, the discussion concluded with the Korean side listening to the Japanese side’s explanation concerning seafood food safety.

-Advisor Wi further stated, "Since the previous two meetings allowed the leaders to develop a consensus on the direction of South Korea-Japan relations, this time, the focus was on candidly discussing concrete measures to deepen and broaden cooperation."
-He added that the schedule began with a "special gesture" as Prime Minister Takaichi, who arrived in Nara first, personally welcomed President Lee in front of the JW Marriott Hotel, where both leaders were staying.
+Director Wi further stated, “Since the last two meetings have built a consensus between the leaders on the direction of Korea-Japan relations, this time the focus was on candidly discussing concrete measures to deepen and broaden cooperation.”

-On historical issues, Advisor Wi highlighted the strengthening of humanitarian cooperation.
-Regarding DNA analysis to identify the remains discovered in August last year at the site of the 1942 Josei Coal Mine flooding accident in Ube, Yamaguchi Prefecture, Japan, he said, "The relevant authorities have agreed to cooperate."
-He added, "Prime Minister Takaichi was the first to raise this issue during the one-on-one meeting," and noted, "This is the first step toward fulfilling the long-held wishes of the bereaved families and could serve as a starting point for jointly addressing historical issues based on universal values of human rights and humanitarianism."
+On historical issues, Director Wi highlighted strengthened humanitarian cooperation.
+He said that regarding DNA testing to identify remains discovered in August last year at the site of the 1942 Josei coal mine flooding accident in Ube, Yamaguchi Prefecture, Japan, “the relevant authorities have agreed to cooperate.”
+He noted, “This was the first issue raised by Prime Minister Takaichi during the one-on-one meeting,” and added, “This is the first step in fulfilling the long-held wishes of the bereaved families and could serve as a clue to addressing historical issues based on the universal values of human rights and humanitarianism.”

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.